universal-ctags/ctags/docs/other-projects.rst

 on GNOME Desktop Environment and features a number of advanced programming facilities.

-They did not fork Exuberant ctags, but they did natively `include it in Anjuta <https://git.gnome.org/browse/anjuta/tree/plugins/symbol-db/anjuta-tags>`_.
+They did not fork Exuberant Ctags, but they did natively `include it in Anjuta <https://git.gnome.org/browse/anjuta/tree/plugins/symbol-db/anjuta-tags>`_.
 They have made several additions to their version of it including fairly extensive Vala language support.